LucasDelfino92/morrowindsharp/mendingmw.md

   - Hide/deactive **NoMoreStageDiving_TalkativeGirls.esp**.

 ## MWSE BUG FIXES

-These are bug fixes and quality of life improvements that require MWSE to work appropiately.

 - [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade
 Forces the game to instantly close on exit.